ADHD Coach Training Path: Understanding Their History and Schema

 I am not looking forward to become a “certified ADHD coach” anymore; but if I were, I would read all the recommended books by PAAC [6], and then take the tests and else with them.

-I am looking forward to become an “ADHD professional”… And there are great courses, by true renown specialists, that even give you a credential after completion.
+I am, however, looking forward to becoming an “ADHD professional.”
+And there are great courses — by truly renowned specialists — that even give you a credential after completion.
 Huh?
 Stay tuned. 😉

 And listen, at the end of the day, a good ADHD coach – from my point of view, today – must have four things: great knowledge, cool tools, charisma and a true calling.
 If you’ve got that covered, “go for it.”